Cronista/wordle_vba/README.md

   "WORDLE".
 The sheet itself.

-  Before opening the workbook, I must remind you to enable macros on the workbook and make the file trustworthy, otherwise Excel won't let the code run.
+  Before opening the workbook, I must remind you to enable macros and make the file trustworthy, otherwise Excel won't let the code run.